 It is not intended that a faculty member, staff member, visitor or student use personal funds to finance University travel costs prior to obtaining reimbursement from the University.

-There are four payment methods that travellers may choose to suit what works best for their destination: 1) Direct Billing of departmental accounts for airfare, 2) personal credit card, 3) Corporate Travel Card, or 4) Accountable Advance.
+There are four payment methods that travellers may choose to suit what works best for their destination: 1) personal credit card, 2) University Travel and Hospitality Card, or 3) Accountable Advance.

 Please note that the Purchasing Card must NOT be used to pay travel suppliers.

 Personal credit cards can be used to pay for travel-related expenses.
 Reimbursement of eligible costs can be requested as soon as these costs have been incurred, via an expense reimbursement form.
-Generally, incurrence of costs would happen during the period of travel and therefore the expense reimbursement would be submitted upon completion of the trip.
-Exceptions to this would include conference fees, which are normally payable prior to the travel, and the purchase of airline tickets.
-For more information on these specific expenses, see the sections on Allowable Miscellaneous Business Related Items – Conference Registration Fees and Air and Rail Travel, respectively.
+Generally, incurrence of costs would happen during the period of travel and, therefore, the expense reimbursement would be submitted upon completion of the trip; however, there are situations when payment for travel-related expenses is required prior to the travel.
+Some examples include conference fees, airline tickets, and third-party booking sites for accommodation (e.g. Expedia).
+For more information on these specific expenses, see the sections on Allowable Miscellaneous Business Related Items – Conference Registration Fees, Air and Rail Travel, and Accommodation respectively.

-The preferred method of payment for full-time employees who travel regularly is the use of the Corporate Travel Card.
+The preferred method of payment for full-time employees who travel regularly is the use of the University Travel and Hospitality Card.
 The card is available to full-time employees upon approval of the Principal, Dean, Director or Chair (or higher).
-Refer to the Travel Card page on the Procurement Services website to apply for (including application form and completion instructions), make changes to, or cancel a Corporate Travel Card.
+Refer to the Travel and Hospitality Card page on the Procurement Services website to apply for (including application form and completion instructions), make changes to, or cancel a Travel and Hospitality Card.

-The travel card is to be used only for travel-related services.
-The Purchasing Card can be used for the purchase of goods and services — see the Purchasing Card section for guidelines.
+The Travel and Hospitality Card is to be used only for hospitality and travel-related services.
+The Purchasing Card can be used for the purchase of goods and services — see the Purchasing Card Administrative Regulations section for more information.

-The University prefers that employees use the Corporate Travel Card wherever possible because it minimizes the requirement to carry cash.
+The University prefers employees use the Travel and Hospitality Card wherever possible as it minimizes the requirement to carry cash.
 This has safety implications for the individual traveller and cash flow implications for the University.
-Card use also enables the collection of travel expense statistics to improve the University’s negotiating leverage with travel suppliers.
-In other words, better data on where our travel dollars are spent enables the University to negotiate better deals to save departments and research grant money.
-The Corporate Travel Card is the most cost effective method of financing University travel.
+The Travel and Hospitality Card is the most cost effective method of financing University travel.

-The University currently has a corporate travel card agreement with American Express.
-This card provides employees with a wide variety of travel benefits including flight and baggage delay, car rental theft and damage, and hotel/motel burglary compensation and other benefits offered by the corporate card provider.
-The travel card should only be used for U of T business purposes.
+The University has a travel and hospitality card agreement with Scotiabank Visa.
+This card provides employees with a wide variety of travel benefits including flight and baggage delay, car rental theft and damage, and hotel/motel burglary compensation and other benefits offered by the University Travel and Hospitality card provider.
+The Travel and Hospitality Card should only be used for U of T business purposes.

-An AMEX Travel Card is issued in the name of the employee, who takes personal responsibility for the payment of charges incurred with the card.
-The card allows 45 days from the statement due date to settle an account thereby providing ample time to process an expense reimbursement claim and submit payment to AMEX before delinquency charges are levied.
+The Scotiabank Visa card is issued in the name of the employee, who takes personal responsibility for the payment of charges incurred with the card.
+The card allows 60 days from the statement date to settle an account thereby providing ample time to process an expense reimbursement claim and submit payment to Scotiabank before delinquency charges are levied.
 Note: The University is not responsible for delinquency charges and will not reimburse for these charges.

-In rare circumstances, it may be necessary for the payment to AMEX to be made directly by a University department on behalf of the employee.
+In rare circumstances, it may be necessary for the payment to Scotiabank Visa to be made directly by a University department on behalf of the employee.
 In these cases the standard reimbursement rules apply with respect to approvals (i.e. employee certification and one-up approval) and only those items covered in the GTFM can be approved and charged to U of T accounts.
-Furthermore, if the department processes the AMEX payment on behalf of the employee and for any reason the payment does not reach AMEX in time (i.e. problems with the cheque run or campus mail, etc.), payment of any resulting late payment penalties is STILL the responsibility of the employee (i.e. cardholder).
+Furthermore, if the department processes the payment on behalf of the employee and for any reason the payment does not reach Scotiabank in time (problems with the cheque, delay in mail delivery, etc.), payment of any resulting late payment penalties is STILL the responsibility of the cardholder.
+Late payments are calculated based on when the payment has been received and processed by Scotiabank, not when the documents are posted in FIS.
+It may take up to 15 business days for a cheque payment to be processed, therefore the onus is on the cardholder to ensure the bank receives payment before late payment penalties are applied.
 The University department will NOT reimburse for these costs.

-For travellers without a Corporate Travel Card, and for those destinations where credit cards are not readily accepted, accountable advances are available.
-Use of this payment mechanism should be extremely limited as it is the least economical method of payment for the University.
-It requires the University to disburse cash earlier than with the Corporate Travel Card, or a personal credit card.
+For travellers without a Travel and Hospitality Card, and for those destinations where credit cards are not readily accepted, accountable advances are available.
+Use of this payment option should be extremely limited as it is the least economical method of payment for the University.
+It requires the University to disburse cash earlier than with the Travel and Hospitality Card, or a personal credit card.